Get Send reform wrong and ‘you’re out’, Sir Ed Davey tells Government

 The Government will set out how it will reform the Send system in the Schools White Paper later this year.

-MPs are also debating a petition on Monday afternoon with more than 120,000 signatures calling for children with Send to retain their legal right to assessment and support in education.
+Later, MPs debated a petition with more than 120,000 signatures calling for children with Send to retain their legal right to assessment and support in education.

 Education, Health and Care Plans (EHCPs) are legal documents for children and young people up to the age of 25 which identify their educational, health and social needs, and set out the extra support required.